Building an Audience for your Retail App: Top 4 Tips

 4. Offer features that will entice customers: In the end it’s all about how good your app is.
 Make sure your app makes it easier for the user to shop with you.
 Some of the things you should focus on are – solve a problem that users generally face while shopping, offer a great UI, offer app-only discounts and more.

 CVS Caremark, consistently rated among the best retail apps provides an immediate actual utility.
-Users can manage their pharmacy prescriptions such as fill out rapid refills, find deals on products, and make orders that they can then pick up in their local store.
+Users can manage their pharmacy or online prescriptions such as fill out rapid refills, find deals on products, and make orders that they can then pick up in their local store.
 There’s mobile-focused shopping with free shipping, but the experience is oriented toward improving a user’s in-store experience.

 Keeping these 4 tips in mind will help you get to more users.
 Once you have taken this crucial first step, you will need to focus on retention, app usage, lifetime value of the app etc. Honing your mobile strategy according to the changing needs of the market and user expectations will help you stay ahead of the competition.
 Try these tips and let us know if these worked for you!